-Download CBSE Revision Notes for CBSE Class 09 Social Science Democratic Rights Chapter-24 Democratic Rights: Why do we need rights in a constitution?
+Download CBSE Revision Notes for CBSE Class 09 Social Science Democratic Rights (Not for Exams) Chapter-24 Democratic Rights: Why do we need rights in a constitution?
 What are the Fundamental Rights enjoyed by the citizen under the Indian constitution?
 How does the judiciary protect the Fundamental Rights of the citizen?
 How is the independence of the judiciary ensured?

 Here is the list of topics covered under each chapter of class 9 Social Science NCERT text book.

 Key Notes for CBSE Board Students for Class 09 Important topics of all subjects are given in these CBSE notes.
 These notes will provide you overview of the chapter and important points to remember.
 These are very useful summary notes with neatly explained examples for best revision of the book.